International Tea Day – 21st May

 Having limited access to education or economic opportunity outside the tea plantations, tea workers are highly dependent on their employers.
-The livelihood of tea plantation workers is not less than pathetic they have been keeping away from all the basic needs like drinking water, toilet facility, proper sanitation, clean environment, they also not provided basic health and medical facility.
+The livelihood of tea plantation workers is not less than pathetic they have been keeping away from all the basic needs like drinking water, toilet facility, proper sanitation, clean environment, they also have not provided basic health and medical facility.

 On this day seminars, programs and discussions are organized by workers’ organizations, trade organizations, and civil society.
-Various concerns and problems of tea laborers and the world of tea trade are talked about.
-Along with creating awareness for the welfare of the tea workers it increases the awareness of Tea to the world.
+Various concerns and problems of tea laborers and the world of the tea trade are talked about.
+Along with creating awareness for the welfare of the tea workers, it increases the awareness of Tea to the world.